torrejonv/teranode/docs/howto/miners/kubernetes/minersSecurityBestPractices.md

 3. **External Access:**

-- Only expose ports to the internet that are absolutely necessary for node operation (e.g., P2P, RPC and Asset server ports).
+- Only expose ports to the internet that are absolutely necessary for node operation (e.g., P2P and Asset server ports).
 - Use strong authentication for any services that require external access.
 See the section 4.1 of this document for more details.

 4. **Network Segmentation:**